Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The DLC or Direct Lift Control is used to control vertical glideslope position without pitch control inputs or engine throttle commands.
 The DLC uses the two inboard spoiler sections in conjunction with small corrections on the tail stabilizers to control lift.

-The DLC is engaged by depression of the DLC switch on the control stick with flaps and gear down.
+The DLC is engaged by depression of the DLC switch on the control stick with flaps down and throttles less than **MIL**.
 This causes the inboard spoilers to extend to half and enables the DLC & maneuver flap command thumbwheel on the control stick to control them.
+The DLC also requires the AFCS roll and pitch channels, the inboard spoilers and the hydraulic systems to be operative as well.

 Rotation of the thumbwheel forwards extends the spoilers towards the max up position, decreasing lift and adjusting glideslope position downward.
 Rotation of the thumbwheel aft retracts the spoilers towards the flush position, increasing lift and adjusting glideslope position upward.